Kanabenki/bevy-website/content/news/2022-11-12-bevy-0.9/index.md

 youtube = "cartdev"
 image = "bloom_lion.png"
 show_image = true
+image_alt = "Lion sculpture with a bloom effect applied to its eyes, taken from the Sponza demo scene"
 +++

 Thanks to **159** contributors, **430** pull requests, community reviewers, and our [**generous sponsors**](https://github.com/sponsors/cart), I'm happy to announce the **Bevy 0.9** release on [crates.io](https://crates.io/crates/bevy)!